mr-rithish/DDS-NET/README.md

 3. ### ✅Run the server

-    Open terminal to comp-root and run the server.
+    After cloning this repository, open terminal to DDS-NET and run the server.

     ```bash
     node server